SocAIty/face2face/README.md

 ### Face swapping with saved reference faces

-Create an face embedding with the add_reference_face function and later swap faces with the swap_from_reference_face function.
+Create a face embedding with the add_reference_face function and later swap faces with the swap_from_reference_face function.

 If argument save=true is set, the face embedding is persisted and the f2f.swap_from_reference_face function can be used later with the same face_name, even after restarting the project.
 ```python